Best Psychiatrist Near Me, Sheenie Ambardar MD

 Some of the things we might explore include:

-• Lifestyle factors: Dr. Ambardar may ask about your stress level, sleep patterns, food intake, and exercise habits.
+• Lifestyle factors: Dr. Ambardar may ask about your stress levels, sleep patterns, nutrition, and exercise habits.
 Sometimes, making small changes in these areas can have a big impact on your anxiety symptoms.

 • Medication: In many cases, medication can be a very helpful tool for managing anxiety symptoms.
 As an integrative psychiatrist, Dr. Ambardar will carefully consider the potential benefits and risks of different medication options and work with you to find the best fit for your individual situation.

 • Meditation and relaxation techniques: Practicing meditation, gratitude, journaling, deep breathing, or progressive muscle relaxation can help you feel more grounded and centered, even in the midst of anxious thoughts or feelings.
-A good psychiatrist can guide you in learning these techniques.
+An anxiety psychiatrist can guide you in learning these techniques.

 • Complementary and alternative approaches: We're also open to exploring a wide range of evidence-based treatments, such as nutritional supplements and botanicals, if they feel like a good fit for you.